bbauska/UC-Davis-JS-Basics/readme.md

   title="Practice chrome inspect console" alt="Practice chrome inspect console." />

-<p>And what we can do with our browser is we can actually open just a new
+<p>And what we can do with our browser is we can open a new browser tab and use
-browser tab and use the console to write some JavaScript.
+the console to write some JavaScript.
 Because JavaScript is native to the browser, we can write it right into the browser and it&apos;ll actually do stuff in the browser.
 I have a new tab over here and you can create a new tab for yourself.
 And I&apos;m just going to right click and choose <b>inspect</b>.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 52. google chrome inspect console (39) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">